maikelthedev/maikeldotuk.github.io/pages/cv.md

 #### Break due to exams preparation on the Open University.

 ### Shift Manager

+<small><span style="color:orange">How did I find it?</span> I was offered it by someone who knew I had experience working in gay saunas as cleaner and receptionist.</small>

 *A Gay Sauna in East London* .
 January to May 2015.
 London
 - Leading the cleaners, checking out they correctly do their job and advising them otherwise.
 - Receiving the customers and being in charge of any queries they have during the shift.